jamartinot/JXK-7-DC-current-transmitter-for-arduino/README.md

 # JXK-7-DC-current-transmitter-for-arduino
-Code measures the true Root Mean Square (RMS) value of an analog signal from a sensor connected to an Arduino, convert this RMS value into a current measurement.
+Code measures (RMS) value of an analog signal from a sensor connected to an Arduino and convert this RMS value into a current measurement.
 Code is mostly written by AI, even README is written by AI.
 If youre new to programming, I suggest turnig to it for help.
 I used **esp 32** which has **D13** pin as analog input.
 Please note that same pin is **digital pin in arduino and doesnt work**.
 I recommend using **A0** in arduino.

 This project uses current measuring device from aliexpress:
 | 0-5V Output, 20mm Hole, DC24V,